ctag/cpe495/reports/report17.md

 Project Status is a review of what was accomplished last week and a description of where we stand going into this sprint.
 A comparison between goals and actual accomplishments is a good idea.
 -->

-We have delivered a regurgitation of last semesters presentation, as requested.
-We are now spinning back up work on the second keyboard prototype and application software.
+We are working to use the feedback provided at our last customer meeting to deliver another iteration of our prototype keyboard, along with an AT button to use with standardized 3.5mm cables found in many adaptive toys and machines.

 ### Difficulties Encountered